Wjppppp/myreadthedocs-template/README.rst

-Template for the Read the Docs tutorial
+Template for the Read the Docs
 =======================================

 This GitHub template includes a template for readthedocs documentation with some basic Sphinx docs.